germ-mark/multi-mls-id/draft-xue-multi-mls.md

 their view of the group membership, and encrypt messages using MLS to that set of recipients.

-# Send Group Operation
+# Terminology

-An MLS sender group operates in the following constrained way:
-  * The creator of the group, occupying leaf index 0, is the designated sender
-  * Participants only accept MLS commits and application messages authored by the designated sender.
-  * The designated sender may accept proposal messages from all participants.

-In this way, the MLS send group allows the sender to encrypt messages to a a set of recipients the sender chooses (by authoring commits), and update the recipient list and recipients' key material transparently to all recipients through the use of MLS operations.

-Assuming an honest designated sender, participants who agree to operate the group under these constraints will agree on group state.

-(A dishonest sender can send different commits to different participants.
-The MMLS layer can help participants gossip about the commits they see in their own send groups)
+Send Group: An MLS group where one designated member authors all messages and other members use the group only to receive from the designated sender.

+# Protocol Overview

-# Meeting MLS Delivery Service Requirements
+## Meeting MLS Delivery Service Requirements

 The MLS Architecture Guide {{draft-ietf-mls-architecture-15}} specifies two requirements for an abstract Delivery Service related to message ordering.
 First, Proposal messages should all arrive before the Commit that references them.